openaq/openaq-info/FAQ.md

 <a name="datakinds"/>

-**10. What kinds of air pollution data are stored to the OpenAQ Platform?**
+**10. What kinds of air pollution data are stored to the OpenAQ Platform?
+Where is Air Quality Index data?**

 We currently aggregate PM2.5, PM10, CO, SO2, NO2, O3, and BC.
 You can read more about the sources of these data [here](https://medium.com/@openaq/where-does-openaq-data-come-from-a5cf9f3a5c85#.f5h1gpse3).
+We also do not store AQI data, you can find more about why [here](https://medium.com/@openaq/why-looking-beyond-air-quality-index-values-matters-d903bf773e1).

 <a name="dataattribution"/>